sbechet/elanfp/README.md

 Q: `Elan_FP_Rest_calibration.pdf` informs us about the reset _and_ the calibration.
 Should we reset before calibration?

-fact about break condition for calibration
+Fact about break condition for calibration
 ==========================================

 # 0x01|NOK && 0x03|OK